-Twitter’s backend systems run on a distributed cluster of decomposed services.
+Twitter’s back-end systems run on a distributed cluster of decomposed services.
 There are often cases where data sets will need to resynchronize between instances and data centers.
-Which means, all the user data moves between server-farms all the time, and some data servers may update later than others.
+This means, all the user data moves between server farms all the time, and some data servers may update later than others.

-TLDR; The services like Circleboom makes requests to Twitter via their official APIs (programmer access interfaces) and Twitter fulfills the requests successfully.
-However they may show some of the destroyed data for a while.
+TLDR; services like Circleboom makes requests to Twitter via their official APIs (programmer access interfaces) and Twitter fulfills the requests successfully.
+Yet, they may show some of the destroyed data for a while.